luqmansen/luqmansen.github.io/content/posts/2026-06-17 Enjoy The Process.md

 Now that I think about it, it was also like this when I was learning about the concept of `interface` (eg: java, golang).
 At that time, it was something that I just cannot understand exactly what's the point.
 Now, everything just clicked.

-And today, I also start reading a book by Andy Groove "How Query Engines Work".
+And today, I also start reading a book by Andy Groove [[How Query Engines Work]].
 Got a few pages in the beginning and then i stopped and it got me another thinking: "How can people understand all of these stuff?".

 Also today (again), I read an [essay by Eaton Phil](https://notes.eatonphil.com/2024-08-24-obsession.html), that I think really hit the nail for me: